Israel, Netanya, Mefi 5, office 308

 There are some nuances in this matter, we are talking about the Jewish roots established in the third generation.

 If belonging to the Jewish nation is determined by the male line, then the father or grandfather is presented as the Jewish relative.
+According to the rules of aliyah (repatriation), Jewish roots are determined up to the third generation.
+In this case, the son or the daughter of a Jew belongs to the second generation.

 A completely different story unfolds when the nationality is transmitted through the female line.
 In this case, the son or the daughter of a Jewish woman belongs to the first generation.
 This means that mother, grandmother and great-grandmother can act as Jewish relatives.

 If you are interested in more detailed information on how to obtain Israeli citizenship or want to know about the rules of repatriation, Israel law of return dna test, please contact our citizenship specialists for advice.
+Their work experience with all kinds of cases and knowledge help to use the Law of Return in your favor.
+Professional support and supervision of our specialists will help you get Israeli citizenship as easy and quickly as possible.

 Get a free consultation from